Rosemary Oil · Month 1 · Postpartum Hair Loss

 Month 1 is usually too early for strong visual conclusions.
 For postpartum shedding and recovery shifts that require calm trend review, your focus is routine consistency and baseline-quality photo control.

 Month one with rosemary oil is too early for conclusions, and that is perfectly fine.
 Your job right now is to build the same rigorous capture standard you would use for any treatment.
 The quality of your baseline photos determines whether month three and month six comparisons will actually mean something.
+Since natural remedies are rarely regulated, documenting your exact formulation—carrier oils, concentration percentages, and brand—in your starting notes is vital.
+Rosemary oil can be highly sensitizing; use your first four weekly logs to meticulously track any scalp itching, flaking, or contact dermatitis, as these side effects often derail the routine before it can yield results.
 Postpartum hair recovery has a natural arc that unfolds over months, and weekly fluctuations are expected.
 Tracking should focus on the overall trajectory across monthly clusters rather than reacting to any single week's shedding spike.

 Recommended cadence: Capture weekly with fixed setup and use monthly decision reviews.
 Lock data quality so month 3 comparisons are credible.